No Way Out (2009): Preliminary matches

-The event opened with the Elimination Chamber match for the WWE Championship involving Edge, Jeff Hardy, Triple H, The Undertaker, Big Show and Vladimir Kozlov.
+The event opened with the Elimination Chamber match for the WWE Championship which was the main event of SmackDown, involving Edge, Jeff Hardy, Triple H, The Undertaker, Big Show, and Vladimir Kozlov.
 Edge and Hardy were the first two entrants.
 Almost three minutes into the match, Edge attempted a Spear on Hardy, who pinned Edge with a Small Package to eliminate him.
-Kozlov entered at #3, Big Show entered at #4, Triple H entered at #5 and Undertaker entered at #6.
-Undertaker performed a Last Ride on Kozlov to eliminate him, becoming the first man in the WWE to pin Kozlov.
-Undertaker then superplexed the Big Show from the top turnbuckle, following which Triple H performed a Pedigree on Big Show and Hardy performed a Swanton Bomb off a pod on Big Show.
+Kozlov entered at #3, Big Show entered at #4, Triple H entered at #5 and The Undertaker entered at #6.
+The Undertaker performed a Last Ride on Kozlov to eliminate him, becoming the first man in the WWE to pin Kozlov.
+The Undertaker then superplexed Big Show from the top turnbuckle, following which Triple H performed a Pedigree on Big Show and Hardy performed a Swanton Bomb off a pod on Big Show.
 Triple H then pinned Big Show to eliminate him.
-Undertaker performed a Tombstone Piledriver on Hardy to eliminate him.
-Undertaker performed a Tombstone Piledriver on Triple H, who placed his foot on the bottom rope to void the pinfall at a two count.
-Triple H performed a pedigree on Undertaker for a near-fall.
-Triple H performed a second Pedigree on Undertaker to win the WWE Championship for a record-setting eighth time, his 13th World Championship overall.
+The Undertaker performed a Tombstone Piledriver on Hardy to eliminate him.
+The Undertaker performed a Tombstone Piledriver on Triple H, who placed his foot on the bottom rope to void the pinfall at a two count.
+Triple H performed a pedigree on The Undertaker for a near-fall.
+Triple H performed a second Pedigree on The Undertaker to win the WWE Championship for a record-setting eighth time, his 13th World Championship overall.

 The second match was a No Holds Barred match between Randy Orton and Shane McMahon.
 During the match, a trash can, an exposed turnbuckle and a Kendo Stick were all used as weapons.
-Shane hit Orton with a television monitor, causing Orton to bleed.
-Cody Rhodes and Ted DiBiase interfered, attacking Shane.
-Rhodes attempted to hit Shane with a chair but accidentally hit Dibiase with the chair, allowing Shane to perform a DDT on Dibiase onto the chair.
-Shane performed a Coast-To-Coast into a Trash Can was placed in front of Rhodes.
-Shane attempted a Leap of Faith on Orton through an Announce Table but Orton avoided it and Shane fell through the Announce Table.
-Orton performed a Superplex on Shane through a Table for a near-fall.
-Orton performed an RKO on Shane to win the match.
+McMahon hit Orton with a television monitor, causing Orton to bleed.
+Cody Rhodes and Ted DiBiase interfered, attacking McMahon.
+Rhodes attempted to hit McMahon with a chair but accidentally hit DiBiase with the chair, allowing McMahon to perform a DDT on DiBiase onto the chair.
+McMahon performed a Coast-To-Coast into a Trash Can was placed in front of Rhodes.
+McMahon attempted a Leap of Faith on Orton through an announc table, but Orton avoided it and McMahon fell through the table.
+Orton performed a Superplex on McMahon through a table for a near-fall.
+Orton performed an RKO on McMahon to win the match.

 The third match was for the ECW Championship between Jack Swagger and Finlay.
 Throughout the match, Hornswoggle, who was in Finlay's corner, attempted to distract Swagger.
 Swagger performed a Gutwrench Powerbomb on Finlay to retain the title.

-The fourth match was between Shawn Michaels and John "Bradshaw" Layfield (JBL).
+The fourth match was an All or Nothing match between Shawn Michaels and John "Bradshaw" Layfield (JBL).
 Michaels performed Sweet Chin Music on JBL to win the match.